Pacific Wrecks

 December 19, 1941–July 28, 1945

-On April 9, 1945 the U.S. Army U.S. Army 163rd Regimental Combat Team (163rd RCT) landed at Jolo Town and occupied without resistance and by April 11, 1945 had cleared the Japanese from the south and southwest and liberated Jolo Airfield.
+On April 9, 1945 the U.S. Army U.S. Army, 41st Infantry Division (41st ID), 163rd Regimental Combat Team (163rd RCT) lands on Jolo and occupies Jolo Town without resistance.
+By April 11, 1945 had cleared the Japanese from the south and southwest and secured Jolo Airfield.

 Today